wackerservices/SitemapAutogenerator/README.md

   Be sure to not have a trailing `/` after `<YOUR SITE ROOT URL>` or else you will get double `//` in your generated **sitemap.xml**

-  Custom values for changeFrequency and defaultPriorityValue, as well as routes to ignore and customPriority values are optional.
+  Custom values for `changeFrequency` and `defaultPriorityValue`, as well as routes to `ignore` and `customPriority` values are optional.
 Please add these to your environment.js file as shown in the example below

   ```js
     <!-- environment.js -->